 How long do dental crowns last?

-Is it painful to receive dental crowns?
+Does it hurt to get dental crowns?

 Can dental crowns fall out?